rabbibotton/clog/README.md

 - [CLOG - Reference Manual](https://rabbibotton.github.io/clog/clog-manual.html)

 STATUS: CLOG and CLOG Builder 2.0 released.
+CLOG API Stable 4 years

+The CLOG Builder is in 100% portable Common Lisp using the CLOG Framework.

-CLOG is actually based on GNOGA, a framework I wrote for Ada in 2013 and used in commercial production code for the last 10+ years.
-CLOG itself is already used in commerical products, corporate websites, and other opensource projects.
+CLOG tech was invented (first in Ada) and has been running in commercial production code and productss since 2013 and in Common Lisp since 2022.
+CLOG is used in commerical products, websites, and other opensource projects.

-CLOG is being actively extended, however the core API is stable and proven, the CLOG Builder is rich in features.
-Check the github discussion boards for the latest on the project.
+CLOG is being actively extended, however the core API is stable and proven, the CLOG Builder is rich in features and is a full featured IDE for Common Lisp and web development and includes a GUI Builder for the CLOG Framework.

+Check the github discussion boards for the latest on the project and support.

 Consider sponsoring work on CLOG at https://github.com/sponsors/rabbibotton